-What educators and parents need to know about AIM
+What educators and parents need to know about AEM

-We will focus on the decision-making process related to accessible instructional materials (AIM) and look closely at how each of the steps requires solid thinking and planning on the part of the individualized education program (IEP) team.
+We will focus on the decision-making process related to accessible education materials (AEM) and look closely at how each of the steps requires solid thinking and planning on the part of the individualized education program (IEP) team.

-We will focus on the National Center on Accessible Instructional Materials (AIM Center) web site and the products that are available to support everyone in the use of accessible instructional materials.
+We will focus on the National Center on Accessible Education Materials (AEM Center) web site and the products that are available to support everyone in the use of accessible education materials.

 We will review the services offered by the Authorized Media Producer (AMP) Bookshare.